13 Easy ESL Icebreakers to Get Your Students Talking

 This can be a good ESL icebreaker for the very first class or as a warm-up later on.

-One student thinks of three statements about herself that she will share with the class.
+One student thinks of three statements about himself/herself that they will share with the class.
 Two are true and one is a lie.
 For example, the student may say something like, “I have five dogs, I’ve lived in three countries, and I’m a ballet dancer.”
 Then, the other students must guess which statement is a lie and if they can, explain why they think so.
 At the end, the student will reveal whether the others guessed correctly or incorrectly.

 If used on the first day, the teacher can start by demonstrating the game as a good getting-to-know-the-teacher activity!